Engin-Boot/pong-stage-muskan01/Stage0/Ball-move.md

   When - press B

-  Then - ball goes towards left which activates player-action
+  Then - ball goes towards left with speed of 1m/sec
+         which activates player-action

 ### Scenario: racket 1 hit the ball